jtassia/You-Dont-Know-JS/up & going/ch2.md

 In Chapter 1, we briefly mentioned the "truthy" and "falsy" nature of values: when a non-`boolean` value is coerced to a `boolean`, does it become `true` or `false`, respectively?

-The specific list of "falsy" values in JavaScript is:
+The specific list of "falsy" values in JavaScript is as follows:

 * `""` (empty string)
 * `0`, `-0`, `NaN` (invalid `number`)
 * `null`, `undefined`
 * `false`

-Any value that's not on this "falsy" list is "truthy".
-Examples of those would be:
+Any value that's not on this "falsy" list is "truthy."
+Here are some examples of those:

 * `"hello"`
 * `42`